tom-seddon/b2/doc/Overview.md

 The default setup is a BBC Model B with Acorn 1770 DFS and 16K sideways RAM.
 The `Hardware` menu lets you select something different.
+(The default list includes several types of BBC B (with various disk interfaces); B+; B+128; Master 128 with MOS 3.20 or MOS 3.50; Master Compact with MOS 5.00, MOS 5.10, or MOS 5.11i+Arabic ROMs; and Olivetti PC 128 S.)

+Changing hardware is equivalent to doing a power-on reset, and all state in the emulated BBC will be lost.

 ## Change keyboard mapping ##